stiliajohny/stiliajohny.github.io/content/posts/at-modem/index.en.md

 ## Check the modem

 Command: **AT+CGREG?** / **AT+CEREG**<br>
 Queries for the packet-switched network status.
-If the response is +CGREG: x, 5 or +CEREG: x,5 then you can jump ahead to step 5.
-The x in the x,5 part indicates the URC status and is not important for this step, the 5 indicates that the modem is registered to a network and is roaming.
-With Onomondo SIMs you will always be roaming which is why the response x,5 is always expected.
+If the response is +CGREG: x, 5 or +CEREG: x,5, then you can jump ahead to step 5.
+The x in the x,5 part indicates the URC status and is not essential for this step; the 5 indicates that the modem is registered to a network and is roaming.
+With Onomondo SIMs, you will always be roaming, which is why the response x,5 is always expected.

 ```bash
 AT+CGREG?